 When I was anxious, I felt shame because Christians aren’t supposed to worry.
 We aren’t supposed to be hopeless and feel desperate, and we aren’t supposed to quit.

-Here’s the thing, God didn’t want me to feel overlooked.
-He wanted me to be courageous and confident.
+Here’s the thing, God doesn’t want us to be so focused on the anxiety that we stay stuck.
+He wants us to be courageous and confident.

-He has given us tool in the Bible to use to conquer our stronghold.
-We need Jesus in this fight.
+Our Father has given us tools in the Bible to use to conquer our stronghold.
+He has given us examples right from His word to fight the battle.

 The Bible and Anxiety